Tomorrow University

 Tomorrow University of Applied Sciences (abbreviated ToU), is a private, state-recognized university based in Frankfurt am Main, Germany.
-It was founded in 2020 by Christian Rebernik and Thomas Funke as a remote institution focused on sustainability, entrepreneurship, and technology.
+Founded in 2020 by entrepreneurs Christian Rebernik and Thomas Funke as a remote institution focused on sustainability, entrepreneurship, and technology.

-The university offers undergraduate, graduate, and certificate programs delivered entirely online through a challenge-based learning approach.
-In 2022, it received state recognition from the Hessian Ministry of Higher Education, Research, Science and the Arts, following evaluation by the Wissenschaftsrat and accreditation via the Foundation for International Business Administration Accreditation (FIBAA).
+The university offers undergraduate, graduate, and certificate programs entirely online through a challenge-based learning approach.
+In 2022, it received state recognition from the Hessian Ministry of Higher Education, Research, Science and the Arts, following evaluation by the Wissenschaftsrat and the program accreditation via the Foundation for International Business Administration Accreditation (FIBAA).

 As of 2025, Tomorrow University reports more than 1,000 students from over 60 countries enrolled in programs taught in English and German.

 History

-Tomorrow University was established in 2021 as a private, remote-first institution.
+Tomorrow University was established in 2021 as a remote-first private institution.
 It was co-founded by Christian Rebernik, former Chief Technology Officer (CTO) at N26, and Thomas Funke, innovation researcher and co-founder of the TechQuartier startup hub in Frankfurt.
-The initiative evolved from an educational technology (edtech) startup, becoming one of the first accredited European universities to operate entirely online.
+The founders aimed to develop a European higher-education model on applied learning, real-world challenges, and sustainability-oriented leadership.

-In 2023, Tomorrow University secured €9.3 million in Series A funding, bringing total investment to €13.8 million, to expand its learning platform and curriculum.
+The initiative evolved from an educational technology (edtech) startup and later transitioned into a state-recognized university operating fully online.

-In 2024, the university ranked first in Germany and 25th globally in the Leadership category of the World’s Universities with Real Impact (WURI) rankings.
-That same year, ToU launched a Master of Science in Sustainability, Innovation, and Technology, developed in collaboration with Fraunhofer AHEAD (the startup incubator of the Fraunhofer Society) and the Technical University of Darmstadt.
+In 2023, Tomorrow University secured €9.3 million in Series A funding, bringing total investment to €13.8 million, to support further development of its learning platform and academic programs.

-In 2025, ToU was included in the WURI Industrial Application Ranking (rank 94) and Culture & Values Ranking (rank 32), appearing alongside institutions such as LMU Munich, ETH Zurich, and Charité Universitätsmedizin Berlin.
+In 2024 ToU launched a Master of Science in Sustainability, Innovation and Technology, developed in collaboration with Fraunhofer AHEAD (the startup incubator of the Fraunhofer Society) and the Technical University of Darmstadt.